25 Crucial Questions To Ask Your Personal Trainer

-When you hire a Personal Trainer you’ll benefit from a tailored training plan, one-to-one support and heaps of motivation to help you achieve your fitness goals.
-To make this possible your Personal Trainer will ask you lots of questions to determine what you want to get out of your personal training sessions, what style of training will work best for you and how this will fit into your lifestyle.
+When you hire a personal trainer, you get a tailored training plan, one-to-one support, and the motivation to help you reach your fitness goals.
+To make this possible, your trainer will ask questions to understand your goals, preferred training style, and how sessions fit into your lifestyle.

 What qualifications do you have?